vala-lang/vala-docs/docs/developer-guides/bindings/writing-a-vapi-manually.md

 1. Bind an enum first because enums are easy to test.

->   Once your test gives the expected result you know that the build
+>   Once your test gives the expected result, you know that the build
     process works.
-This means working through the "Getting Started" section and the "Enums and Flags" sub-section.
+This means working through the "Getting Started" section and the "Enums and Flags" subsection.
 Binding an enum also introduces the idea that there isn't a straight mapping from C to Vala